yunjiewong/SEP-HW/note.md

       - Composite primary key is a table constraint
   - FOREIGN KEY
       - ON DELETE
-          - NO ACTION
+          - NO ACTION: deletion fails with error message
-          - CASCADE
+          - CASCADE: the row referenced by FK will be deleted as well
-          - SET NULL
+          - SET NULL: the row referenced by FK will be deleted as well and set NULL
-          - SET DEFAULT
+          - SET DEFAULT: the row referenced by FK will be deleted as well and set default
   - Check constraints
   - Check constraints